Definition Guide Irish law and best practice

 • Hands and wrists - Injuries from gripping, carrying, and repetitive movements

-• Knees and legs - Strain from squatting, kneeling, or carrying elevated working positions
+• Knees and legs - Strain from prolonged squatting or kneeling at low grinder bays and floor-level cuts

 These abrasive wheel injuries often develop gradually through repeated exposure to hazards, though acute injuries can also occur from a single incident.
 The consequences can range from temporary discomfort to permanent disability.